slayer321/slayer321/README.md

 <h1 align="center">Hello , I'm Sachin! <span class="wave">👋</span></h1>

-I'm Sachin Maurya a Final year undergrduate from India .
+I'm Sachin Maurya a Final year undergraduate from India .
 I'm passionate about Security, Open-source, CNCF Projects and Golang.Looking to create cool software and tools to help people and **building a community**.

 <!--
 **slayer321/slayer321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.